google/oss-fuzz-gen/scripts/run-new-oss-fuzz-project/README.md

 ```

-### Run OSS-Fuzz-gen on new project
+### Run LogicFuzz on new project
 The following assumes you are already in a virtual environment
-with OSS-Fuzz requirements installed.
+with LogicFuzz requirements installed.

 ```sh
 BASE_OFG=$PWD